-Name Default Value Description delimiter , The default character delimiter for delimited files. textQualifier n The text qualifier for delimited files. ignoreFirstRecord true Whether the first line is ignored for delimited files (for the column headers). splitRows true The component can either process each row one by one or the entire content at once.
+Name Default Value Description delimiter , The default character delimiter for delimited files. textQualifier " The text qualifier for delimited files. ignoreFirstRecord true Whether the first line is ignored for delimited files (for the column headers). splitRows true The component can either process each row one by one or the entire content at once. allowShortLines false Allows for lines to be shorter than expected and ignores the extra characters. ignoreExtraColumns false Allows for lines to be longer than expected and ignores the extra characters.